 - 1. The Ethernet connection between the device and the Host PC is broken. - 2.
 The named device may have been assigned an incorrect IP address. - 3.
-The requested address is not available in the device.
+The requested address is not available in the device. - 4.
+The response from the device took longer to receive than the amount of time specified in the "Request Timeout" device setting.

 - 1. Verify the cabling between the PC and the EBC device network. - 2.
 Verify the IP address given to the named device matches that of the actual device. - 3.
-Verify that the device supports the requested address.
+Verify that the device supports the requested address. - 4.
+Increase the Request Timeout setting so that the entire response can be handled.